-No, someone being offered a promotion because of their relation to management (or even their ability to obnoxiously suck up to management) is favoritism – but it hasn’t crossed the line to discrimination.
+Someone being offered a promotion because of their relation to management (or even their ability to obnoxiously suck up to management) is favoritism.
+But it hasn’t crossed any legal lines.

 When Does Favoritism Become Illegal?

-In this same situation, if a clear pattern starts to emerge where – all other things equal – this supervisor consistently overlooks younger people for promotions, then there’s certainly a case for discrimination.
-If you feel like you are being discriminated against, we have some resources to help you figure out your options.
+However, if a clear pattern starts to emerge where – all other things equal – this supervisor consistently overlooks younger people for promotions, then there’s certainly a case for discrimination.

 Favoritism is also illegal when it becomes sexual harassment.